CASC offers associate degrees designed to transfer to four-year degree-granting colleges and universities.

 >Chapters 35: dependent student must also provide full VA File Number of veteran with their letter of eligibility

 >Chapter 31: veteran student must alternately provide VA Form 1905 from VA VOC Rehab Counselor

 Students using VA education benefits are expected to understand VA rules that affect their funding and the academic policies that guide my degree completion and directly affect funding.

 Students are responsible for:

-–submitting a CERTIFICATE of ELIGIBILITY to the VA Coordinator and notifying the VA Coordinator they are admitted and enrolled, and to file VA education benefits for them.
+- submitting a CERTIFICATE of ELIGIBILITY to VA Coordinator and notifying the VA Coordinator they are admitted and enrolled.

-–notifying the VA Coordination when courses are added or dropped, major is changed with the Office of Admissions and are taking classes under a new degree plan.
+- notifying VA Coordinator when courses are added or dropped, major is changed with the Office of Admissions and are taking classes under a new degree plan.

 Student are expected to:

-–enroll in only those classes that are listed on your degree plan; when students enroll in classes that are not listed on the degree plan, then the VA Certifying Officer will not certify those hours for VA funding
+- enroll in only those classes that are listed on your degree plan (when students enroll in classes not listed on their degree plan, the VA Coordinator will not certify those hours for VA funding)

-- All colleges offer a range of scholarships to which students may apply through their Financial Aid Office.
+- CASC offers a range of scholarships to which students may apply through the Financial Aid Office .